holepunchto/protomux/README.md

 {
   // Used to match the protocol
   protocol: 'name of the protocol',
-  // Optional additional binary id to identify this session
+  // Optional additional binary id to identify this channel
   id: buffer,
+  // Optional encoding for a handshake
+  handshake: encoding,
   // Optional array of messages types you want to send/receive.
   messages: [],
   // Called when the remote side adds this protocol.
-  // Errors here are caught and forwared to stream.destroy async onopen () {},
+  // Errors here are caught and forwared to stream.destroy async onopen (handshake) {},
-  // Called when the session closes - ie the remote side closes or rejects this protocol or we closed it.
+  // Called when the channel closes - ie the remote side closes or rejects this protocol or we closed it.
   // Errors here are caught and forwared to stream.destroy async onclose () {},
   // Called after onclose when all pending promises has resolved.